Coomman/ITMO-HW/README.md

-# MY HW FROM ITMO UNIVERSITY
+# My HW from ITMO University